z33kz33k/mtg/README.md

       possibilities already :))
     * Both Untapped decklist types featured in YT videos are supported: regular deck and profile deck
     * Both old and new TCGPlayer sites are supported
-    * Both international and Japanese Hareruya sites are supported
+    * Both international and native Hareruya sites are supported
     * Sites that need it are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
     * All those mentioned above work even if they are behind shortener links and need unshortening first
     * Text decklists in links to pastebin-like services (like [Amazonian](https://www.youtube.com/@Amazonian) does) work too